 Meet our board members

-Dan Geiger, Board Chair
+Marlin Jeffreys, Board Chair

 Dan Geiger, Principal of Dan Geiger Consulting, is a social entrepreneur with more than 25 years of start-up, executive and consulting experience.
 Prior to starting his consulting practice in 2015, Dan was Executive Director of the U.S. Green Building Council – Northern California Chapter.
 As its first employee, he led the organization to become one of the largest and most influential USGBC chapters in the country.

 Previously, he was Executive Director of Groundspring.org, an online fundraising and communications provider, co-founder and CEO of OpNet, an organization that prepared low-income youth for careers in technology, and has consulted extensively in the business, nonprofit, and philanthropy sectors.
 He holds an MBA from the Haas School of Business at University of California – Berkeley and received his undergraduate degree in psychology and social science from San Francisco State University.
 Dan is passionate about sustainability and social equity.
-When not consulting or volunteering with Insight Garden Program, Dan enjoys working in his own garden, swimming and playing piano.
+When not consulting or volunteering with Land Together, Dan enjoys working in his own garden, swimming and playing piano.

 Javier Rodriguez is currently the Regional Coordinator for the Rising Scholars Network at the California Community College system.
 He partners with college campuses across his region and provides support to college programs serving students impacted by the criminal justice system.
 Before joining Rising Scholars, Javier earned his Masters of Social Welfare from the Luskin School of Public Affairs at UCLA.
 During his time at UCLA, he co-founded the Underground Scholars Initiative (USI) UCLA Chapter.